cedoor/brexit-lang/README.md

 # Brexit language analysis

-Language analysis of the Brexit debate.
+Language analysis of Brexit debate using Terragorm and AWS Elastic Search service to query newspaper data.

 ___